Callum McManaman: West Bromwich Albion

 On 28 January 2015, McManaman signed for Premier League club West Bromwich Albion on a three-and-a-half-year contract for £4.75 million.
 He was the first signing for the club by Tony Pulis.

 On 27 December 2016, McManaman signed for Championship club Sheffield Wednesday on loan for the remainder of the season.
 He played in their first match of 2017 against Wolverhampton Wanderers on 2 January.

 Sunderland

-McManaman signed for Championship club Sunderland on 31 August 2017 on a two-year contract for an undisclosed fee.
+McManaman signed for Sunderland on 31 August 2017 on a two-year contract for an undisclosed fee.
 He scored his first goal for Sunderland with a 96th-minute equaliser in a 3–3 draw with Middlesbrough on 24 February 2018.

 Return to Wigan Athletic

 On 20 July 2018, McManaman returned to his boyhood club Wigan Athletic for an undisclosed fee, signing onto a one-year rolling contract.

 Luton Town

 On 4 June 2019, McManaman signed for newly promoted Championship club Luton Town on a free transfer.
 He was released at the end of the 2019–20 season.